 \subsection{Conditions for Collisions}

-Recall that the leading hypothesis for Uranus's tilt is a single Earth-mass impactor striking the planet's polar region, but that \cite{2012Icar..219..737M} argue for two or more collisions.
-In this section we consider each of these scenarios and derive the resulting probability distributions for such impacts.
-To do this we designed a collisional code that builds up a planet by summing the angular momenta of impactors to determine the planet's final obliquity and spin rate under various circumstances, and we typically run this for a half million randomized instances.
+Recall that the leading hypothesis for Uranus's tilt is a single Earth-mass impactor striking the planet's polar region \citep[e.g.][]{1992Icar...99..167S,2020NatAs...4..880I}, but that \cite{2012Icar..219..737M} argue for two or more collisions if the satellites were formed primordially from a circumplanetary disk \citep{2018ApJ...868L..13S}.
+In this section, we consider each of these scenarios and derive the resulting probability distributions for such impacts.
+To do this, we designed a collisional code that builds up a planet by summing the angular momenta of impactors to determine the planet's final obliquity and spin rate under various circumstances, and we typically run this for half a million randomized instances.
 Our assumptions are that the impactors originate within the protoplanetary disk, they approach a random location on the planet on trajectories that parallel its orbital plane, and all the mass is absorbed upon impact.
-Because nearly every object in the Solar System orbits in roughly the same direction, the impactors' relative speed would be at most several tens of percent of Uranus's orbital speed (6.8 km/s).
-Since we expect most impactors to follow orbits with lower eccentricities, we sample relative velocities between 0 and 0.4 times Uranus's circular speed.
+Because nearly every object in the solar system orbits in roughly the same direction, the impactors' relative speed would be at most several tens of percent of Uranus's orbital speed (6.8 km s$^{-1}$).
+Because we expect most impactors to follow orbits with lower eccentricities, we sample relative velocities between 0 and 0.4 times Uranus's circular speed.

-Considering that the impactor's relative velocity is small compared to the planet's escape velocity (21.4 km/s), we must also take into account gravitational focusing.
-For cases where gravitational focusing is strong, the impact cross section is large and the impactor is focused to a hyperbolic trajectory aimed more closely towards the planet's center.
-Since head-on collisions do not impart any angular momentum, we expect the planet's spin state to be more difficult to change when focusing is included.
+Considering that the impactor's relative speed is small compared to the planet's escape speed (21.4 km s$^{-1}$), gravitational focusing is also important.
+For cases where gravitational focusing is strong, the impact cross section is large and the impactor is focused to a hyperbolic trajectory aimed more closely toward the planet's center.
+Because head-on collisions do not impart any angular momentum, we expect the planet's spin state to be more difficult to change when focusing is included.
 The impact parameter for this effect is given by $b$ with